CharlesTheGreat77/reverse-phone-lookup/README.md

 https://playwright.dev/python/docs/intro

 # Note
-Line 49: p.webkit.launch()
+Line 49: p.chromium.launch()
-         - Can be changed to chromium or firefox instead of webkit.
+         - Can be changed to webkit or firefox instead of chromium.
          - Will update more sources for osint data later but usphonebook tends to do real well

+# UPDATE
+Due to spydialer now adding captchas...
+I removed such in search for a better alternative.
+         - additionally, headless mode is disabled due to goofy response when in headless mode.
+           You can remove headless mode on Line: 49 by deleting this in p.chromium.launch "headless=False".

 additionally, playwright on rpi devices must use a docker for playwright